 Tiled floors are perhaps the most obvious selection and you’ll find a wide choice on offer at VictoriaPlum.com.
 But what about stone floors or perhaps laminate?

-Vinyl flooring is another great option.
-Why not try our revolutionary Krono Xonic flooring?
-It simply clips together to produce a hardwearing, watertight floor.
-In fact, it's so easy, even a DIY novice can install it.
-You're sure to be impressed by the vast range of styles and colours that are available.
+Vinyl or laminate planks simply clip together to produce a hardwearing, watertight floor.
+In fact, it's so easy, even a DIY novice can install them.
+You're sure to be impressed by the vast array of styles and colours that are available.

 The most important thing to remember is that any covering you choose must be waterproof and resilient to cope with the level of use this room receives.
 Soft furnishings such as bath mats or rugs can always be used provide extra comfort.